 As if he could read her mind he opened the envelope and pulled the check out for her to view.

 Tears began to swell.
 She reached down and gently pushed the check back into the envelope.
 “Thanks.”
-She arrived in California with low expectations, prepared to fight him for whatever she could get while expecting excuses and disappointment.
+She arrived in California with low expectations, prepared to fight him for whatever she could get while anticipating excuses and disappointment.
 And now she couldn’t rectify the dichotomy of feeling like she lost a bout she couldn’t enter, while simultaneously feeling unexpectedly assuaged.
 She wiped a tear around her left eye and excused herself.
 “I’ll be right back.”

 Before she left, he added, “Look, I want you to know, from the bottom of my heart, I’m so sorry.”
 Then he declared what he would never utter before.
 “I stopped gambling, too.”
 A flash of sadness crossed his face.
 “Someday, I hope to make things right.”